What is Falinks Raid Boss? (Mega Concept Discussion)

 Evolution

-- Falinks is a standalone Pokémon
+- It exists as a standalone Pokémon in Pokémon GO

 Buddy Distance

-- Buddy distance: 5 km per candy
+- 5 km per candy

-- Powering up Falinks (for raids or PvP)
+- Powering up for raids and PvP

-- XL Candy grinding for max level builds
+- Building XL Candy for high-level performance

 Best Mega Evolved Pokémon vs Falinks